codewitty/StatementSifter/README.md

 3. Check your Google Sheets for the extracted expenses.

 ## 📈 Features
-- Extracts expense date and amount from PDF statements.
+- 🧾 Efficient extraction of transactional data from PDF statements.
-- Writes data to separate sheets in a Google Sheets document for each statement.
+- 📊 Data neatly written to individual Google Sheets per statement.
+- 💰 Provides a total sum of all your transactions.

 ## 💡 Contributing
 Want to contribute? 🌟 Fork the repository, make your changes, and send in a pull request.
 All contributions are heartily welcome!